 The course was in excellent shape.
 They just hosted the Arizona Senior Open on Wednesday and Thursday, so it was conditioned for that level of play.
 The tee boxes were perfect.
 The fairways were fantastic.
 If you look really, really hard, you might see a tiny light brown spot here and there, but overall it was incredibly lush and green here.
 The rough was well manicured throughout, cut low and not penal at all.
 The fringes were cut as tight as the greens at some courses.
 The greens were firm, yet receptive enough—rolling smooth and pure at fast speeds.
 The greens on a few of the shorter holes were a bit pock-marked, but nothing that affected putts.

 My only gripe with the course conditions was the bunkers.
 The sand is very coarse with a lot of rocks and pebbles.
 One bunker I was in was also very damp, so it was like hitting out of wet concrete early in the morning.
 The sand (arguably gravel?) itself was well kept and raked, so the coarse style sand here is purposeful.
-Other than maybe staying put in the wind, I don’t understand why they would have it on such a top-shelf course.
+I imagine it gets quite windy out here most afternoons.
+Other than maybe staying put in the wind, though, I don’t understand why they would have such ugly “sand” on such a top-shelf course.

 Other than the bunkers and perhaps the lack of a short-ish par-3, I don’t have anything negative to say about the Wickenburg Ranch golf experience.
 The course was awesome, the facilities were fantastic, the conditions were exceptional and the staff was great.
 They were all very friendly and helpful.
 The prices here aren’t cheap, but you get what you pay for.
 It is truly a must-play course!